Site Map | Search Warsailors.com |Merchant Fleet Main Page | Warsailors.com Home

 The maritime hearings were held in Algiers on July 19-1943 with the 1st mate, the 2nd mate, the boatswain and Stoker Einar Pettersen appearing.

-It was the general belief that the loading procedures left a lot to be desired, and that some of the mines might have gotten caught in the net that was used as this was being pulled up again, and then fallen into the hold from a great height.
+It was the general belief that the loading procedures left a lot to be desired, and that some of the mines might have gotten caught in the net that was used as this was being pulled up again, and might then have fallen into the hold from a great height.
 Also, some of the equipment was in bad shape.
 It had been impossible to get this renewed, in spite of several requests.

 George Monk has told me that Captain Sandvik later received an ungazetted award (commendation) - his source: Seedies List of awards to the British Merchant Navy which includes awards to Allied merchant seamen.